-Serve our Pineapple Upside-Down Cake recipe slightly warm topped with lightly sweet whipped cream.
+Serve Pineapple Upside-Down Cake slightly warm topped with lightly sweet whipped cream.

-That first taste of Pineapple Upside-Down Cake set the bar pretty high.
-While this cake is still very good served at room temperature, it’s the slightly warm, moist cake that thrills me.
-And, for me, the lightly sweetened whipped cream is a must!
+That first taste of warm Pineapple Upside-Down Cake sets the bar pretty high.
+While this cake is very good served at room temperature, it’s that slightly warm, moist cake that thrills me.
+A topping of lightly sweetened whipped cream is a must for my slice!